The trauma bond is a survival mechanism that takes over the way in which a victim relates to an abusive situation.

 His insecurity imprisoned me.

 At the same time, he would tell me he loved me.
-He led me to believe that he cared about me and that we were working on the problems in our marriage together.
+He led me to believe that he cared about me and that we were working on the problems in our relationship together.
 What I found instead was that he was a habitual liar and a hypocrite and that words carried no weight for him.
-He would say whatever it took to get what he wanted, even if it meant contradicting himself and what he believed were his values.
+He would say whatever it took to get what he wanted, even if it meant contradicting himself and what he believed were his own values.

 In the end, he denied that any of the abuse ever happened.
 This was fine with me since I wasn’t looking for his validation.
 The bruises and the extent of the trauma spoke for itself.
 But then a few weeks later he called me up wailing on the phone how he would go to hell for all that he did to me.
 He threatened to commit suicide if I didn’t return to him.